Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach

 \subsection{Partition}

-At the end of each recursive call, the processed graph is partitioned into several subgroups, and it generates a branch on the dendrogram.
+At the end of each reduction, the new concise graph is partitioned into several subgroups, which generates a branch on the dendrogram.
 Since the similarities between elements can be measured by reachability, the graph can be simply divided into connected components.
 For data difficult to partition, in order to split it more thoroughly, the graph is divided into strongly-connected components.
-Otherwise, or the graph is undirected, weakly-connected components methods can also be used.
+Otherwise, or the graph is undirected, weakly-connected components methods are also applicable.

-Additionally, dividing a graph into components also makes sure that all subgraphs to be sampled in next iteration are connected, which guarantees that each vertex to be removed can be bound to a remaining one.
+Additionally, dividing a graph into components also makes sure that each subgraph to be further reduced is connected, which guarantees that each unselected vertex can always be associated to a representative.